tanbirhossain/VehicleTracking/README.md

 ## How it works

-1. Register a client with first name , last name, email, password .
+1. Register a client with first name, last name, email, password .
 2. Client can login with email, password.
 3. A registered client can add multiple vehicle with Name, DeviceId.
 DeviceId is unique id which you get from the GPS device.
 4. GPS device send vehicle location with deviceId, latitude, longitude for the authentic client.
 5. Authentic client can see their vehicle current location by vehicleId.
 Api will return longitude , latitude and address name.
 Google map api will return current address name based on the position.
 6. Client can also see the vehicle journey by vehicleId, start and end datetime.

 **Demo Login Credentials:**